Wallyscar

 Wallyscar is a Tunisian car manufacturer, founded in 2006 and based in Ben Arous.
 Production is 600 units per year.
+Wallyscar vehicles are mostly used and present in Africa, Europe and the Middle East.
 The company sells in Panama, France, Spain, Qatar and Morocco.

 Wallyscar cooperates with the French automobile company Peugeot, using a PSA 1.4-litre petrol engine in their vehicles.

 The company was founded by Zied Guiga.
 The company lays claims to importance to compliance with European standards, and focuses mainly on the idea of vehicles as recyclable and making noise.
 Corresponding parts suppliers are Citroën, Peugeot, VDO and UTAC.
 In the vehicle identification number, the Company uses the manufacturer code CL9.